AidanWright/WEEB/README.md

 BWEER/S has two build modes: Development and Production.

-When you run `npm run buildDev`, Javascript, HTML, and CSS files are unminified and not uglified, meaning that you can easily inspect them in Chrome Dev Tools.
+When you run `npm run build:dev`, Javascript, HTML, and CSS files are unminified and not uglified, meaning that you can easily inspect them in Chrome Dev Tools.
 Hot Module Reloading is enabled via `webpack-dev-middleware` and `webpack-hot-middleware`.

-When you run `npm run buildProd`, Javascript, HTML, and CSS files are all minified and uglified, and images are encoded as Base64 directly into your CSS file, which results in less calls to the server for image files.
+When you run `npm run build:prod`, Javascript, HTML, and CSS files are all minified and uglified, and images are encoded as Base64 directly into your CSS file, which results in less calls to the server for image files.

 To start the server run `npm start`, and navigate to `localhost:8080`